fpsom/elixir-ml-biostats-hackathon/episode-04-exercises.md

   <img width="980" height="368" src="exercises_images/X_reduced_ex2_e4.png">
 </p>

-Indeed, features have beed reduced, from 3302 to 1753.
+Indeed, features have reduced, from 3302 to 1753.
 We're going to apply linear-SVM to predict the target variable y.
 Prior to this, let's normalize our features:

 ```python
 from sklearn.preprocessing import MinMaxScaler